jfroffice/x-enterleave.js/README.md

 x-enterleave.js
 ===============
-###super fast and simple HTML attribute to add CSS classes .entering .entered .leaving .leaved to any DOM element
+###super fast and simple HTML attribute to add CSS classes .entering .leaving to any DOM element

 - None Dependency
 - Developed for modern browsers